 Of course, templates feel cold and you want your service to feel warm.
 The compromise?
 Variables.
 When you create your templates, do so with plenty of variable placeholders that allow your customer support staff to personalize the response.
 Consider this example:

-I’m so sorry that you had a problem with [specific issue].
-I’ve gone ahead an forwarded your message to my supervisor, [supervisor’s name], and will follow up with you before [insert date].
-If you have any questions before then, please don’t hesitate to reply back to me and I’ll be happy to help.
+I’m sorry to hear you are experiences issues with [product, process or general issue].
+I’ve forwarded your message to [name], [position], and together we are working on a [solution, temporary fix, resolution] for you.
+You can expect to hear back from us before [insert date, timeframe].
+If you have any questions before then, please don’t hesitate to reply back, and I’ll be happy to help.

 Have a great day and [enjoy your weekend, have a good week, happy holidays]!

 As you begin to field consumer issues, you may start to notice trends.
 Perhaps it is a common phrase or issue.
 Whenever you notice these, create a new alert for mentions.
 It could reveal new conversations.
 You should also refine your listening strategy as new social media channels become popular.

 There are some basic traits and skills you should look for when finding the right person to handle digital customer support:

 Social Savvy: They should understand and be avid users of social media.

 Strong writer: A majority of digital queries will still be resolved with text.

 Empathetic: This person should genuinely understand where consumers are coming from and be passionate about finding a happy resolution for all parties.

 Positive: Let’s face it, people can be mean.
 A good quality to look for in your staff is an enduring positive attitude for dealing with the day-to-day of handling customer complaints.